Handedness: Early childhood intelligence

-Nelson, Campbell, and Michel studied infants and whether developing handedness during infancy correlated with language abilities in toddlers.
-In the article they assessed 38 infants and followed them through to 12 months and then again once they became toddlers from 18 to 24 months.
-They discovered that when a child developed a consistent use of their right or left hand during infancy (such as using the right hand to put the pacifier back in, or grasping random objects with the left hand), they were more likely to have superior language skills as a toddler.
-Children who became lateral later than infancy (i.e., when they were toddlers) showed normal development of language and had typical language scores.
-The researchers used Bayley scales of infant and toddler development to assess all the subjects.
+Nelson, Campbell and Michel investigated whether the development of handedness in infants was correlated with language abilities in toddlers.
+In their article, they assessed 38 infants, following them from birth to 12 months, and then again from 18 to 24 months.
+They found that children who developed a consistent preference for using either their right or left hand during infancy (e.g. putting the pacifier back in with the right hand or grasping random objects with the left hand) were more likely to have superior language skills as toddlers.
+Children who did not become lateral until after infancy (i.e., when they were toddlers) showed normal language development and had typical language scores.
+The researchers used Bayley scales of infant and toddler development to assess the subjects.

 Music

-In two studies, Diana Deutsch found that left-handers, particularly those with mixed hand preference, performed significantly better than right-handers in musical memory tasks.
+In two studies, Diana Deutsch found that left-handers, particularly those with mixed-hand preference, performed significantly better than right-handers in musical memory tasks.
 There are also handedness differences in perception of musical patterns.
 Left-handers as a group differ from right-handers, and are more heterogeneous than right-handers, in perception of certain stereo illusions, such as the octave illusion, the scale illusion, and the glissando illusion.

 Health

-Studies have found a positive correlation between left-handedness and several specific physical and mental disorders and health problems.
-For example:
+Studies have found a positive correlation between left-handedness and several specific physical and mental disorders and health problems, including: